PLAY

 Lymphocyte: Monocyte Ratio

-The ratio of lymphocytes to monocytes is a measure of systemic inflammation. (source, source)
+The ratio of lymphocytes to monocytes (LMR) is a measure of systemic inflammation. (source, source)

 A low lymphocyte/monocyte ratio can stem from physiological factors related to immune function and bone marrow, where these cells are produced.
 Nutritionally, deficiencies in essential nutrients crucial for immune health like vitamin C can also influence this ratio. (source, source, source)